wenliu-ggw/xaj-single-basin-example/README.md

 # Xinanjiang (XAJ) Single-Basin Reproducibility Package

 This repository provides a runnable single-basin example of the Xinanjiang (XAJ) hydrological model and its parameter calibration using a modified implementation of the SPOTPY optimization framework.
-The package is designed to support reproducibility of the modeling workflow used in the associated Earth’s Future manuscript, rather than to reproduce all basin-scale experiments reported in the paper.

 ---